aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 * `challenge_value` - The value that was sent to the user.
 Should this be different depending on the challenge type?

 TODO: What happens if more than one code is requested?
 Maybe make it so only one can be collected at a time?
-It would be weird to ask the user to enter two codes at the same time anyway
+It would be weird to ask the user to enter two codes at the same time anyway.
+Not sure we should have a unique interaction code per token.
+Should the interaction code cover all the interactions (i.e. all interactions are bundled up as one interaction).
+Once all interactions are complete all tokens for which that interaction is good can be released?

 ## Checking for additional requirements

-If the initial set of information provided by the client is correct, the AS MAY choose to either respond immetiately with a successful token request, or prompt the client with an additional challenge.
+If the initial set of information provided by the client is correct, the AS MAY choose to either respond immetiately with a successful token request (response?), or prompt the client with an additional challenge.

 For example, the AS could first require the client prompt the user for a one-time-code they